Anti-patriotism: Anti-patriotism in Japan

 Kōtoku Shūsui, a famous Japanese anarchist of the late 19th/early 20th century, devoted a large section of his widely read Imperialism, Monster of the Twentieth Century to a condemnation of patriotism.
 One of the many arguments is based on the Confucian value of empathy: "I am as convinced as Mencius that any man would rush without hesitation to rescue a child who was about to fall into a well...
 A human being moved by such selfless love and charity does not pause to think whether the child is a family member or a close relative.
 When he rescues the child from danger, he does not even ask himself whether the child is his own or belongs to another."
 Patriotism is used to dehumanize others who we would naturally have empathy for.
 He argues, "[P]atriotism is a discriminating and arbitrary sentiment confined to those who belong to a single nation state or live together within common national borders", a sentiment cultivated and used by militarists in their drive for war.

 Anti-patriotism in Europe

 Karl Marx famously stated that "The working men have no country" and that "the supremacy of the proletariat will cause them [national differences] to vanish still faster."
 The same view is promoted by present-day Trotskyists such as Alan Woods, who is "in favour of tearing down all frontiers and creating a socialist world commonwealth."
+There are some who, instead of an identity based solely on their country, integrate their European identity as part of their national one.